xbddc/finance/README.md

 2. Use [Yarn][7] to install dependencies

        $ yarn install
+3. Modify your IEX_TOKEN variable in `src/actions.js`, which yan can retrieve it from https://iexcloud.io/
-3. (Optional) To develop and make changes, use `start`
+4. (Optional) To develop and make changes, use `start`

        $ yarn start
-4. Build the app for deployment
+5. Build the app for deployment

        $ yarn build